 If any of the signs below apply to you, you will want to continue reading our healthier drinking tips.

 - You rarely have just one or two glasses.
 You tell yourself that you will have a ‘light’ evening, but nevertheless end up have more.
 You fit into the category of binge drinkers without realizing.
 “So how much alcohol means you’re overdoing it?
 For women, binge drinking means having four or more drinks in a short period of time, compared to five or more for men.” (prevention.com)

 - You think you’re fine as you can handle work and home life, and don’t have a drink every night.
 You do however down a few glasses of prosecco, and a bottle of wine on the weekend.
 You might be surprised to learn that you surpass the recommended weekly units of alcohol.

 - If friends or family express concern you will need to think.
 Have you also noticed that people seem to talk about your drinking habits, and comment on your social media pages?
 While the ‘teasing’ might seem innocent enough, a reputation is on the way.
 While you can perhaps handle your friends — what happens when school teachers, co-workers or bosses see your Facebook posts?
 Ask yourself if your drinking is moving from social to problem drinking?

 - You drink to keep company with someone else – even when you don’t feel like a glass you feel you must.
 This can be for a small dinner at home, or for a social or professional engagement.
-Your intake is not guided what you have chosen, but by a sense of obligation which leads to a far higher weekly consumption that what is considered healthy.
+Your intake is not guided what you have chosen but by a sense of obligation which leads to a far higher weekly consumption than what is considered healthy.

 - You cannot remember last time you had a day without alcohol.
 Do you have at least one alcoholic beverage every day – whether you are in company or not?Are you telling yourself that you drink moderately, but confess that it has become a bit more ‘just recently’?
 Are you in denial?